-A review of indicators (weight-of-evidence approach) was used to assess the status of the NSW Beachworm stock.
-Included in this approach are: knowledge of biology and population structure; patterns of catch and standardised catch rate across the fishery and within key regions, respectively; and outputs from a Catch-MSY model assisted catch only assessment.
+A weight-of-evidence approach was used to assess the status of the NSW Beachworm stock.
+Information used in the assessment included: knowledge of biology and population and stock structure; and patterns of catch and standardised catch rate across the fishery and within key regions.